Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can apply for a federal student loan by filling out the Free Application for Federal Student Aid (FAFSA).
 Your deadline to submit your application depends on your state, though the sooner the better.
 Reach out to your school’s financial aid office for your specific deadline.

-Who’s eligible for a federal loan?
+Who’s eligible for a federal student loan?

 Unlike other types of debt, you don’t need to have a job or a credit score to qualify for a federal student loan.
 But you have a handful of requirements to qualify.

-Types of federal loans
+3 types of federal student loans

 If you’re an undergrad or graduate student, you’ll most likely get a loan through the William D. Ford Federal Direct Loan Program — also commonly called Stafford Loans.
 Some of these loans are subsidized, meaning the government forgoes interest under specific circumstances.
 With others, interest starts adding up as soon as your school gets the funds.